 Deck Crew Salaries

-65 chefs contributed with their salaries of which 50 were Head Chefs and 15 Sous Chefs.
+65 yacht Chefs contributed with their salaries, of which 50 were Head Chefs and 15 Sous Chefs.

-It is our experience that at the point of recruitment on yachts +50m most Chefs jobs offer some sort of rotation so it surprising that only 26 % of chefs who contributed are on rotation.
+It is our experience that at the point of recruitment on yachts +50m, most yacht Chef jobs offer some sort of rotation, so it surprising that only 26 % of Chefs who contributed are on rotation.

 Pursers & Stews

-34 Pursers, 61 Chief Stews and 22 Second Stews contributed with their salaries.
+34 Pursers, 61 Chief Stews, and 22 Second Stews contributed their salaries.

-Our experience is that in the past year, perhaps due to Covid-19, salaries offered to Stews were somewhat lower that the year before.
+Our experience is that in the past year, perhaps due to Covid-19, salaries offered to Stews were somewhat lower than the year before.